Buying back your partner’s share of the house

 How do you calculate the value of a house?
 Both parties must agree on a valuation method.
 While the municipal property assessment could be used, it may differ from the actual resale value.In an article using various real-life examples, La Presse advised that each spouse get independent assessments of the home’s value.

-If you want help getting a neutral evaluation, contact a real estate broker or notary.
+If you want help getting a neutral evaluation, contact a real estate broker.
+Financial institutions may sometimes require this evaluation for specific purposes, such as obtaining a mortgage.
+Ask them for details.

 What if there is no agreement?